Cardinal-Cryptography/wAZERO-evm/README.md

 ## Addresses and ABIs

-Contract ABI can be found in the `abi` directory.
+Contract ABI and bytecode can be found in the `artifacts` directory.

 Addresses of deployed (and verified contracts) for Aleph Zero EVM networks: